Bachelor of Science

 The module consists of forest policy and basic economics.

 You will be able to understand forests and forest management in a political and social context and in particular their conflicts and to formulate contributions to solution approaches and control instruments, taking into account the economic significance of forests and wood.
-They are able to understand economic relationships in the context of companies/operations and the environment.
+You will be able to understand economic relationships in the context of companies/operations and the environment.

 It is generally possible to obtain a hunting licence as part of the degree course.
 This is associated with additional costs.